 “How does that happen?”

 I shrug, “Before we start gang wars in Chicago, we have to wait out the trial unless the DA manages to turn one against the other.
 And it doesn’t matter who did the actual torture, the woman was there, she’s complicit.
 I don’t care about her alleged fear.
-She should have smashed a cast iron pan on his skull.
+She should have smashed a cast iron skillet on his skull.
 No jury on the planet would convict her of murdering her boyfriend…it was self defense, for her and protecting the boy.”

 Zoe C isn’t happy, she wants to take it out on everyone, but she’s not irrational and sees that waiting is all we have without more information.